 Los Angeles-based motion graphics designer; his experience spans eight years in motion graphics, special effects, broadcast design, character animation, and infographics.
 He has worked for studios such as Stardust, Mirada, Logan, and NFL Networks.
 Dodds has been invited to lecture at Otis College of Art and Design, and Laguna College of Art and Design.

-Brooks Elms, Development
+Brooks Elms, Film and TV Development

 Writer and director who has written 20 scripts for companies such as Base FX and Broken Road, and recently sold a thriller entitled Snowfall to Gold Circle Films.